-The City of Bakersfield Consolidated Maintenance District consists of all existing territories, separately and specifically described, in part, in the County of Kern Assessors Tax Number of each territory for the various areas of benefit within the City of Bakersfield, County of Kern, State of California.
+The City of Bakersfield Consolidated Maintenance District consists of all existing territories, separately and specifically described, in part, in the County of Kern Assessors Tax Number of each territory for the various areas of benefit within the Consolidated Maintenance District within the City of Bakersfield, County of Kern, State of California.
 The amount of assessment to be levied against each parcel within the Consolidated Maintenance District is on file in the office of the City Clerk.
-The 2020-2021 budget for the Consolidated Maintenance District, Exhibit "B," is attached hereto and incorporated by reference as though fully set forth herein.
+The 2020-2021 Budget for the Consolidated Maintenance District, Exhibit "B" is attached hereto and incorporated by reference as though fully set forth herein.

 Pursuant to the provisions of Chapter 13.04 of Title 13 of the Municipal Code of the City of Bakersfield, the Public Works Director makes and files this Report and proposed assessment of and upon all parcels of property within the areas of the district for the cost of maintaining and operating public parks, public street medians and other public street landscaping improvements.
-The improvements for the Consolidated Maintenance District Street Landscaping Zone of Benefit generally include, but are not limited to: Public Street Landscaping Improvements consisting of: turf, plant forms, shrubs, ground cover, trees, lighting, irrigation systems, conduits, water mains; and Public Street Median Improvements consisting of: turf, plant forms, shrubs, ground cover, trees, irrigation systems, conduits and water mains.
-The improvements for the Consolidated Maintenance District Park Zone of Benefit generally include, but are not limited to: turf, plant forms, shrubs, ground cover, trees, irrigation systems, conduits, water mains.
-The improvements for the Consolidated Maintenance District Park Zone of Benefit generally include, but are not limited to: turf, plant forms, shrubs, ground cover, trees, but are not limited to: turf, plant forms, shrubs, ground cover, trees, but are not limited to: turf, plant forms, shrubs, ground cover, trees, but are not limited to: turf, plant forms, shrubs, ground cover, trees, but are not limited to: turf, plant forms, shrubs, ground cover, trees, but are not limited to: turf, plant forms, shrubs, ground cover, trees, but are not limited to: turf, plant forms, shrubs, ground cover, trees, but are not limited to: turf, plant forms, shrubs, ground cover, trees, irrigation systems, conduits, water mains, playground equipment, picnic tables, drinking fountains, barbecue pits, security lighting and restrooms.
+The improvements for the Consolidated Maintenance District Street Landscaping Zone of Benefit generally include, but are not limited to: Public Street Landscaping Improvements consisting of: turf, plant forms, shrubs, ground cover, trees, lighting, irrigation systems, conduits, water mains; and Public Street Median Improvements consisting of: turf, plant forms, shrubs, ground cover, trees, lighting, but are not limited to: turf, plant forms, shrubs, ground cover, trees, irrigation systems, conduits and water mains.
+The improvements for the Consolidated Maintenance District Park Zone of Benefit generally include, but are not limited to: turf, plant forms, shrubs, ground cover, trees, but are not limited to: turf, plant forms, shrubs, ground cover, trees, but are not limited to: turf, plant forms, shrubs, ground cover, trees, but are not limited to: turf, plant forms, shrubs, ground cover, trees, but are not limited to: turf, plant forms, shrubs, ground cover, trees, but are not limited to: turf, plant forms, shrubs, ground cover, trees, but are not limited to: turf, plant forms, shrubs, ground cover, trees, but are not limited to: turf, plant forms, shrubs, ground cover, trees, but are not limited to: turf, plant forms, shrubs, ground cover, trees, but are not limited to: turf, plant forms, shrubs, ground cover, trees, but are not limited to: turf, plant forms, shrubs, ground cover, trees, barbecue pits, security lighting and restrooms.